 Late Thursday, The Wall Street Journal reported that Apple Inc. CEO Tim Cook said that the company was "surprised" when its stock dropped 8 percent the day after its earnings report and revenue outlook.
 He told the newspaper he wanted to be "aggressive" and "opportunistic."
-The company has faced pressure from activist investor Carl Icahn to boost its share buybacks.

 An Apple representative didn't immediately respond to an email seeking comment.